 * Vision.
 Vision may be our most important sense.
 Therefore, it's absolutely worth buying the most comfortable contacts or glasses.
 If you wear glasses, go for the thinnest lenses with anti-reflection and a scratch proof coating.
 Buy daily wear contacts that contain the latest breathable technology.
 Stop reusing your disposable contacts beyond their recommended usage.
 Get sunglasses with UV protection.

 * Dental care.
 Throw away your $5 manual tooth brush and buy the best sonic tooth brush with UV sanitizer that brushes hundreds of times faster per minute.
-You can’t grow back your teeth or your gums.
+You can't grow back your teeth or your gums.
 Floss and brush at least twice a day.
 Your older self will thank you.
+You can also try the Snow toothbrush, which has an LED blue light to help whiten your teeth.
+I just bought one in 2022 and it makes me brush more too.

 * Work clothes & shoes.
 Instead of buying a lot of mediocre quality clothes and shoes, buy only a few items– as if you were building a boutique of high quality items.
 Purchase only the most finely woven fabrics for your suits and the finest grain leather for your shoes.
 Sure, you may have to pay 2-3X the average price, but the items will last longer, and you'll have less clutter.